CharityDEX/Crawl_AI_MVP/README.md

    This will install the react-router library

+4. npm install react-scripts

-4. in the same terminal with admin priveledges, navigate to the directory with the react project.
+5. in the same terminal with admin priveledges, navigate to the directory with the react project.
 In this case, that will likely be

    C:\Users\ *Your_Name* \Downloads\ *Path to \Crawl_AI_MVP on your local machine* \crawl_AI_react_full_code

-5. run the command
+6. run the command

      npm start